Stan Kowalski: Professional wrestling career

 Kowalski turned to professional wrestling, debuting as Buddy Marco for a NWA promotion run by Tony Stecher.
 He traveled to Los Angeles, where he trained with Sandor Szabo.
 In 1955, promoter Jack Pfefer changed his ring name to Krusher Kowalski; Kowalski was a family name.

 He later formed a tag team with Canadian wrestler Tiny Mills as Murder Incorporated.
 They wrestled together in Canada, Japan, Australia, New Zealand, and the United States.
 They won the Minneapolis version of the NWA World Tag Team Championships twice while working for the NWA Minneapolis Wrestling and Boxing Club.
 When that promotion became the American Wrestling Association (AWA) in 1960, Mills and Kowalski became the first AWA World Tag Team Champions.
 They also won the Canadian Open Tag Team Championship, defeating Billy "Whipper" Watson and Ilio DiPaolo in 1960.
 They lost the championship early in 1961.
 Later, he managed Ivan Koloff.

 In 1969, he has a brief appearance in an Ohio promotion, Ohio Wrestling Classics.
 Then, in 1970, he went to New York to wrestle in the World Wide Wrestling Federation (WWWF) as Krippler Karl Kovacs.
 In Pennsylvania, Kowalski and Bruno Sammartino set a record attendance and gate of $86,000.

+During the later years of his career, he continued to work for the American Wrestling Association until retiring from wrestling in 1976.